nathan-fiscaletti/KeyboardLockiOS/README.md

 | KeyboardLock           | Swift    | iOS 11.0           |
 | Demo Project           | Swift    | iOS 11.0           |

-## Other Notes

-1. When using `.BottomConstraint` or `.HeightConstraint`, you can either pass the constraint you wish to update manually using `andConstraint:` in the constructor, or you can leave it blank and the system will attempt to find the constraint itself.
-If it cannot find the proper constraint, a warning message will be sent through `NSLog`.
-2. You can unlock a view from the keyboard using the `.unlock()` member function of the associated `KeyboardLock` instance.

 ## Lock Types